nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about the client commands:**<br>

-* The application allows you to record the gender of the client.
+* SalesNote allows you to record the gender of the client.
 The gender field takes accepts "M" or "Male" to indicate male gender, and "F" or "Female" to indicate female gender. </br>
   Note that this ignores case, thus "male" or "FEMALE" will also be accepted.
-* A related point, is that the application also allows you to store their measurements for easy reference.
+* A related point, is that SalesNote also allows you to store their measurements for easy reference.
 This field is **different depending on their gender**.
 Take note of the following points:
     * A male's body measurements should be of the format height_waist_shoulder in cm, and it should not be blank.
     * A female's body measurements should be of the format height_waist_shoulder_bust in cm, and it should not be blank.